Alexander Boot

-Alexander Boot (born 1948) is a Russian-born writer of books and articles, previously a university lecturer and an advertising and public relations executive.
+Alexander Boot (born 1948) is a Russian-born writer of books and articles, previously a university lecturer and an advertising executive.
 His work promotes traditionalist conservatism and European culture.

 Early life

-Born in Moscow in the days of Stalin, Boot grew up there in the years following the Second World War.
+Born in 1948 in Moscow, Boot grew up there in the years following the Second World War.
 He is of Jewish ancestry, and his father had spent much of the war as a prisoner of war of the Germans.
 However, Boot’s father survived to bribe the doctor of the Institute of Modern Languages to gain admission for his son, who was "clever but lazy".

 After graduating from the Moscow State University, Boot became a lecturer in English and American literature and was also an art and film critic.

 Boot is the father of the MSNBC and CNN contributor Max Boot, who was born in Moscow in 1969.
 Boot and his wife divorced in 1971.
 A dissident who was active in samizdat, he left the Soviet Union in 1973, fleeing from the unwanted attentions of the KGB, and in 1976 his former wife also emigrated with their son, settling in California.
 In 1975, Boot renounced his Soviet citizenship.

 Career outside Russia

 In 1973, Boot settled in the United States, where he worked in advertising.
-He later pursued this career in the United Kingdom, where he also worked in public relations, after moving there in 1988.
-In England he converted to high church Anglicanism with the help of Peter Mullen, whose services he began to attend regularly.
+He later pursued this career in the United Kingdom, after moving there in 1988.
+In England he converted to high church Anglicanism with the help of Peter Mullen, whose services he began to attend regularly,and in 2015 to Catholicism.